python-openxml/python-docx/docs/dev/analysis/features/text/highlight.rst

 Protocol
 --------

-The call protocol for highlight involves manipulating the font by assigning a string value from a fixed, case-sensitive list.
+The call protocol for highlight involves manipulating the font highlight (background color) by assigning a string value from a fixed, case-sensitive list.

     >>> run = paragraph.add_run()
     >>> font = run.font